boldflight/BibleConverter/test_EPUB/output/heb.md

 [3] But in those sacrifices there is a reminder of sins year after year.
 [4] For it is impossible for the blood of bulls and goats to take away sins.
-[5] So when he came into the world, he said,
+[5] So when he came into the world, he said, “Sacrifice and offering you did not desire, but a body you prepared for me.
+[6] “Whole burnt offerings and sin-offerings you took no delight in.
+[7] “Then I said, ‘Here I am: I have come—it is written of me in the scroll of the book—to do your will, O God.’”
 [8] When he says above, “Sacrifices and offerings and whole burnt offerings and sin-offerings you did not desire nor did you take delight in them” (which are offered according to the law), [9] then he says, “Here I am: I have come to do your will.”
 He does away with the first to establish the second.
 [10] By his will we have been made holy through the offering of the body of Jesus Christ once for all.